M. Kontsevich's graph complex and the Grothendieck-Teichmueller Lie algebra: Introduction

 \subsection{Acknowledgements}

-I am very grateful to Anton Alekseev, Vasily Dolgushev, Pavel Etingof, Giovanni Felder, David Kazhdan, Anton Khoroshkin, Sergei Merkulov and Pavol \v Severa for many helpful discussions and their encouragement.
+I am very grateful to Anton Alekseev, Vasily Dolgushev, Pavel Etingof, Giovanni Felder, Benoit Fresse, David Kazhdan, Anton Khoroshkin, Sergei Merkulov, Pavol \v Severa and V. Turchin for many helpful discussions and their encouragement.
 In particular Anton Alekseev and Pavol \v Severa helped me a lot in shaping my understanding of $\grt$ and the graph complex.
+I am highly indebted to Vasily Dolgushev who carefully read the manuscript and pointed out several mistakes in the original version, one of which was relatively severe and made some changes to this manuscript necessary.

+For the present revised version I added some more details, streamlined the presentation, fixed the mistakes and changed the notation a bit to adhere more to standard conventions.
+I apologize for potential referential inconsistency with the older version.

+I am very grateful for support by the Harvard Society of Fellows during most of the writing of this work.

+As final note, let me also point out the more detailed account \cite{vasilynotes} on some of the results of this paper given by V. Dolgushev and C. Rogers.